jmagan/data-manager/README.md

 ## Demo

 The main function simulate random download and deletion operations.
 Each operation is printed to the console, showing the current state of the data manager.
 The mock data generate a data chunk with 4 files of 50 MB each.
-The data manager has a storage limit  of 1 TB, and it will stop downloading data when the limit is reached.
+The data manager has a storage limit  of 1 GB (only 5 data chunks), and it will stop downloading data when the limit is reached.

 This emojis are used to represent the state of the data chunks: